Electromechanical Technician Program FAQ

-What does the program cost and what payment options are available?
+What does the Electromechanical Technician Certificate Program cost and what payment options are available?

 Students register and pay for the complete program at one time.

 Initial registration is $380 (includes all learning materials, laboratory simulation software and Module 1) and registration for each of the remaining 23 modules is $60/module.
 Students may register for one or more modules at any time.

 Yes, our program is credit-bearing.
 George Brown College is a fully-accredited post-secondary institution operating under the authority of the Ministry of Colleges and Universities in the Province of Ontario.
 The College received its Charter in 1967 and operates three campuses in Toronto, Canada with over 15,000 full-time and 64,000 continuing education students.
 All certificates, diplomas, and degrees conferred by George Brown College are done so under the power vested in its Board of Governors through the Government of Ontario.
 George Brown College is a member of the Colleges and Institutes Canada (CIC) which is Canada's higher education sector leading organization consisting of over 200 post-secondary institutions.

 Students entering this program must have a high school diploma with credits at, or above, the general level or hold an equivalent mature student status.
 An electrical/mechanical/electronics background is helpful but not essential.

 No, the Electromechanical program is an open enrolment program with no predetermined time limits.
 That means you can start at your convenience and finish at your own pace.

 The average completion time is approximately 32 weeks of part-time study.
 The flexible computer-based modules are designed to fit into your schedule, not ours, so you can work at your own pace to complete the program.